Relative vanishing theorems for $\mathbf{Q}$-schemes: Approximating morphisms of schemes

 \subsection{The approximation lemma}

-We now show our main approximation result. \begin{lemma} Let $\kk$ be a noetherian ring, and let $(R,\fm)$ be a noetherian local domain over $\kk$.
+We now show our main approximation result. \begin{lemma} Let $\kk$ be a Noetherian ring and let $(R,\fm)$ be an integral Noetherian local $\kk$-algebra.
 Consider a proper surjective morphism $f\colon X \to \Spec(R)$ from an integral scheme $X$.
 Write $R$ as the colimit